 Try a hot bath or a heating pad.
 Get in bed, relax and put something hot right over your lower abdomen for quick, soothing relief.
 You can buy heating pads and hot water bottles at your local drugstore, but you can make your own too.
 Simply get an old sock, fill it with uncooked white rice, tie it up and microwave for one or two minutes.

 Certain acupuncture points are thought to regulate blood flow through the abdominal cavity and relax the nervous system, which can help ease menstrual cramps.
 Studies show that acupuncture is just as effective as over-the-counter anti-inflammatory medicines for reducing pain.

-If acupuncture isn’t your thing, massage therapy is known to be one of the best ways by which cramps can be kept under control or stopped completely as well in some cases.
-Lay down in a comfortable place and relax your mind before smearing your hands with your favorite lotion.
+If acupuncture isn’t your thing, massage therapy is another great way to control—and in some cases, completely stop—cramps.
+Lie down in a comfortable place and relax your mind before smearing your hands with your favorite lotion.
 Then, begin to slowly move your palms over your bellybutton in small circular movements.
 After a minute or so, begin to apply some pressure.
-You will find sensitive spots around the belly button and when adequate pressure is applied, the cramps will be relieved.
+You will find sensitive spots around the belly button.
+Apply adequate pressure to these spots in order to relieve your cramps.

 Listen to your body, nourish it with the proper nutrients and exercise your soul.
 We are unique human beings and our period cramps will not be the same as our mother’s or best friend’s, but we can treat our bodies with the same care that they all need.

 What do you change in your routine before, during or after your period to help ease your cramps?
 Let us know in the comments.

 This article has been medically reviewed by Dr. Janet Brito.